orbit196/Protenus/README.md

 # Protenus Skills Assessment
-This is Yingquan's submission for the Protenus Skills Assessment
+This is Yingquan's submission for the Protenus Skills Assessment.